PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

 Follow the below instructions to install the prerequisite tools.

 ### 1. Configure Docker Desktop
-Refer to the following official Docker documentation page to install Docker Desktop:
+Refer to the following official Docker documentation page to install Docker Desktop
 https://docs.docker.com/docker-for-mac/install/
 - Verify Docker is installed correctly by checking Docker version:
     ```bash
     $ docker --version
     Docker version 19.03.12, build 48a66213fe
     ```

-- Enable experimental features on Docker, as this is required to build a Velero container image later.
+- Enable experimental features on Docker, as this is required to build a Velero container image later
-    - Go into "Preferences-> Command Line" and Enable Experimental features.
+    - Go into "Preferences-> Command Line" and Enable Experimental features

   ![enabledockerexperimentalfeature](/img/posts/enabledockerexperimentalfeature.png)
     - Select "Apply & Restart" docker